-Up to 60 per cent of women with PCOS have hirsutism.
-Women with PCOS from ethnic groups prone to darker body hair (e.g. Sri Lankan, Indian and Mediterranean populations) often find they are more severely affected by hirsutism.
+Up to 60% of women with PCOS have hirsutism.
+Women with PCOS from ethnic groups prone to darker body hair (eg Sri Lankan, Indian and Mediterranean populations) often find they are more severely affected by hirsutism.

 Hair loss (alopecia)

-For some women with PCOS, the high level of androgens causes hair loss or thinning of the scalp hair in a 'male-like' pattern (receding frontal hair line and thinning on the top of the scalp).
+For some women with PCOS, the high level of androgens causes hair loss or thinning of the scalp hair in a 'male-like' pattern: a receding frontal hair line and thinning on top of the scalp.

 As being overweight can increase fertility problems, it is important to exercise regularly to maintain a healthy weight and/or prevent weight gain.
-For those that are overweight, even five per cent weight loss will improve fertility.
+For those who are overweight, even weight loss of 5-10% will improve fertility.

 Depression and anxiety are common symptoms of PCOS.
-Approximately 29 per cent of women with PCOS have depression compared to around seven per cent of women in the general population and even more women with PCOS will have anxiety – 57 per cent compared to 18 per cent of women in the general population[4-5].
+About 29% of women with PCOS have depression compared to around 7% of women in the general population and even more women with PCOS will have anxiety – 57% compared to 18% of women in the general population[4-5].